stefcenti2022/PyBer_Analysis/README.md

 In the summary above we see that the average price of a ride in a rural city is significantly higher than both the suburbs and the urban areas.

 Earlier we observed that rural areas also have a lot less rides.
-In fact, as shown in the summary table, we can see that having a lot less drivers compared to the number of rides like the rural and suburban cities have results in a higher average fare per Driver.
-Urban cities had many more drivers than rides during this time period.
-In rural and suburban areas each driver has a better chance of having at least one or two rides where the urban cities, almost half of the drivers may not have any ride opportunities.
+In fact, as shown in the summary table, we can see that having a lot less drivers compared to the number of rides results in a higher average fare per Driver.
+This was true for both rural and suburban cities during the time period analyzed.
+Alternatively, urban cities had many more drivers than rides during this time period.

 ### Total Weekly Fares by City Type